iamacup/react-redux-with-networking-helper/readme.md

 ## Locations

 Locations are an important part of the library.
-They are specified as string with the folowing syntax and effectively they dictate where you read and write data:
+They are specified as string with the following syntax and effectively they dictate where you read and write data:

 `some.location.in.the.data.store`